-Love may be the most popular theme when it comes to music, but it’s tough to argue against money being a close second.
-From Pink Floyd’s Dark Side of the Moon to the Wu-Tang Clan’s Enter The Wu-Tang (36 Chambers), the music industry and our record collections are flush with artists singing about all things cash.
-It comes in many names — Benjamins, greenbacks, dough, cash, scratch, scrilla, the list goes on — and though the preferred nomenclature (and even the audio format) may differ from one generation to the next, everybody still wants a piece of it.
+Love may be the most popular theme in music, but money comes a very close second.
+From Pink Floyd’s Dark Side of the Moon to the Wu-Tang Clan’s Enter The Wu-Tang (36 Chambers), the music industry and our record collections are flush with artists singing about cash.
+It has many names — Benjamins, greenbacks, dough, scratch, scrilla, the list goes on — and though the preferred nomenclature (and even the audio format) may differ from one generation to the next, everybody still wants as much of it as they can get their hands on.

-Whether musicians are singing about their awesome wealth or the pains of fame and fortune, there’s no shortage of tunes about money.
-Here are our handpicked selection of the catchiest and most interesting songs on the subject, from a host of genres.
-Whereas some are clear-cut picks, others are notorious fan favorites and deep cuts.
+Here is our handpicked selection of the catchiest and most interesting songs on the subject, from a host of genres.
+Whereas some are clear-cut picks, others are fan favorites and deep cuts.

 If you’re after something other than the best songs about money, be sure to check out a few of our other hand-curated playlists, including the best new songs to stream, the best songs about friendship, and the best movie soundtracks.
 Also, be sure to check out all the DT Playlists on our official Digital Trends Spotify page.

 ‘Mo Money Mo Problems’ by The Notorious B.I.G., 1997

 “I don’t know what they want from me.
 It’s like the more money we come across, the more problems we see,” chimes the chorus, acknowledging how much more difficult Biggie’s life became as he made more money.
 Mo Money… is a reference to the people around him wanting in on all the money he’s making.
 Mase and Puff Daddy take the helm during the first two verses, but it’s Biggie bringing things home with his signature flow toward the end.

 ‘Money‘ by Pink Floyd, 1973